laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 A study with students who had experienced school bulling for a minimum of one year found that bullying victims **internalised the socially constructed ‘victim image’** and the way they thought classmates saw them, even acting upon this image[^20].

-School bullying has also been linked to **high anxiety** at lunch time when potential bullying instance might be higher[^8].
+School bullying has also been linked to **high anxiety** at lunch time when potential bullying instances might be higher[^8].

 A connection has also been shown between school bulling and negative feelings of **self- worth**[^9] as well as **negative self-perception**[^10], especially in girls[^11].